 2 cups of Rice, medium grain is best

-Preheat your pan and oil, and render down the Andouille until well browned.
+Preheat your pan and oil, and render down the andouille until well browned.
 Remove the Andouille and caramelize the green pepper, onion and garlic.
-Add the chicken and brown.
+Add the chicken and slightly brown it.

 Add all of the spices, sugar and liquid smoke and mix well.
 Now add the rice and cook for a few minutes until it is well coated.
 Keep stirring to avoid burning it.